Volunteer with Children in Romania

 - Free wifi connection at the accommodation

-- Assistance and support from your representative whilst on your placement including regular social ‘meet ups’
+- Assistance and support from your representative whilst away including regular social ‘meet ups’

 - Thorough orientation and basic Romanian language guide